WHAT IS THE WHOLE SELF LIFESTYLE™?

 The Whole SELF Lifestyle™ is a philosophy and a practical framework to help working parents address the logistical and psychological challenges they face as they try to blend work, family, and life in general.
 It gives working parents a personalized roadmap to improve these three essential areas of their life simultaneously.

 As a working parent, your to-do list is endless.
 You never get a moment to rest because there’s always something urgent that needs your attention.
 You’re in survival mode, and you can’t see any way out of it right now.
 So you power through your day, and hope tomorrow will be better (it never is).

 There’s no longer a dividing line between work and personal time in our day.
 We’re bombarded with responsibilities and obligations in all areas of our lives – all day, every day.
-Burnout is on the rise, and has recently been classified as a global medical disorder by the World Health Organization.
+Rates of burnout, along with anxiety, depression, suicide and other mental health issues are higher than they’ve ever been.